VolMorphNet/MarsCONE/README.md

 # <sub><img src="MVP/assets/app_icon.png" alt="MarsCONE icon" height="44" /></sub> MarsCONE 2.0

+MarsCONE is a tool for the automatic morphometric analysis of volcanic cones using digital elevation models (DEMs).
+The application recognizes volcanic features on Mars and on Earth.

 MarsCONE 2.0 is a PySide6 desktop application for running the MarsCONE processing pipeline and reviewing its outputs in a single GUI.
 It is designed as a thin desktop layer on top of the existing core modules in `dev/`, with extra